se-edu/learningresources/contents/uix/uix.md

 Due to the overlapping nature of UI and UX, you might still have some questions such as *'Doesn't improving the UI also improve the UX?'* Indeed, it does.
 In fact, UI **can** be part of UX.

-> Note that I used **can** because UI is not longer a necessity to UX due to the emergence of [zero UI](http://blog.careerfoundry.com/ui-design/what-is-zero-ui), which won't be covered here.
+> Note that I used **can** because UI is no longer a necessity to UX due to the emergence of [zero UI](http://blog.careerfoundry.com/ui-design/what-is-zero-ui), which won't be covered here.

-To achieve a better understanding, let's look at real life examples of good UI but bad UX.
+To gain a better understanding, let's look at real life examples of good UI but bad UX.
 A prime example would be the [Mystery Meat Navigation](https://www.techinasia.com/talk/material-design-mystery-meat-navigation-problem) problem.
 It refers to buttons and links that do not explain themselves; users have to click on them to find out where it leads.
 In essence, the pursuit of clean and neat UI has resulted in omission of details that provide clarity for the user.
 This results in bad UX because people do not like to puzzle over how things work.
 A good UX should never make the user think.

 If you would like to read more about the differences between UI and UX, here are a few articles: